 - The cost of any property damage will be charged to the responsible boat owner or operator.
 All boat owners and operators are responsible for damage caused by their boat or wake.

 - Columbia Association will not be responsible for loss or damage to any personal property.

-- No person shall operate any vessel on the waters of Columbia Association while under the influence of alcohol, or any narcotic, drug or barbiturate.
+- No person shall operate any vessel on the waters of the Columbia Association while under the influence of alcohol, or any narcotic, drug or barbiturate.

-- Any Columbia Association lake or pond or boating facility may be closed at any time at the discretion of Columbia Association.
+- Any Columbia Association lake or pond or boating facility may be closed at any time at the discretion of the Columbia Association.

 - Splashing or ramming boats is prohibited.

 - No swimming is allowed in the lakes or ponds.